Concurrency With Async

 • The channel will only close if we call rx.close or when the sender side, tx, is dropped.

-We could manually close rx by calling rx.close somewhere, but that does not make much sense.
+We could manually close rx by calling rx.close somewhere, but that doesn’t make much sense.
 Stopping after handling some arbitrary number of messages would make the program shut down, but we could miss messages.
 We need some other way to make sure that tx gets dropped before the end of the function.

 In Listing 17-12, we change the async block for sending messages from a plain async block to an async move block.
 When we run this version of the code, it shuts down gracefully after the last message is sent and received.